-Two Fully Funded Ph.D.
-Positions (to Start in Fall 2023) in Permafrost Geotechnics Research Group at The Ohio State University
+Fully Funded Ph.D.
+Positions (to Start in Spring & Fall 2024) in Permafrost Geotechnics Research Group at The Ohio State University

 Climate warming has led to widespread permafrost degradation and coastal permafrost erosion, affecting the performance of civil infrastructure and community wellbeing in the Arctic, while the existence of civil infrastructures and anthropogenic activity can also lead to direct or indirect permafrost degradation.
 It is therefore important to understand permafrost degradation in a geotechnical context, investigate the complex interactions among cryosphere, civil infrastructure systems, and anthropogenic processes, develop research tools to accurately project the extent of permafrost degradation and its impact on civil infrastructure systems, and create and design climate-resilient and sustainable engineering solutions.
 PermaGRoup invites outstanding young scholars to join force with the principal investigator and other team members to solve such pressing issues through high impact research.
 The Arctic-related research is highly prioritized by many funding agencies and is one of the National Science Foundation’s 10 Big Ideas.
 A Ph.D. candidate graduated from PermaGRoup should be well prepared for a promising career.